 The capital city of Denmark has a rich and varied history.
 There has been a settlement in the Copenhagen area for more than 1000 years and it became the capital of Denmark in 1443.

 Many of the early buildings of Copenhagen still remain.
-A lot of the old neighbourhoods like Nyhavn are popular destinations for tourists, as they offer a historical and cultural setting with contemporary experiences.
+A lot of the old neighborhoods like Nyhavn are popular destinations for tourists, as they offer a historical and cultural setting with contemporary experiences.

 THE WORLDS OLDEST AMUSEMENT PARK